 - Sensitive livestock such as shrimps have high survival rate and reproduces regularly

 Some signs that a tank is not biologically matured;

 - Positive ammonia readings

-- Frequent triggers of algae; green dust algae, filamentous algae
+- Frequent triggers of algae; green dust algae and diatoms are especially common

 - Melting plants even though parameters seem alright